Your Church in Powick - St Peters

-Services are held every Sunday (BCP and Common Worship, including our new services - Living Communion and Forgiven Loved and Free.
+Services are held fortnightly Sunday (BCP and Common Worship, including our new services - Living Communion and Forgiven Loved and Free.
 Taize, in conjunction with Hanley Castle's St Mary's Church was being piloted and hopefully will feature again after the pandemic.
 And Songs of Praise have been tried to respond to a calling to diversify our worship.
 We evebn had a Brass Band playing Carols at Christmas (2019 - it will be repeated !).

-The church attendance is small - often out numbered by the bats in the rafters - but this delightful village church is available for all of your life events and of course Sunday Worship.
+The church attendance is small - often out numbered by the bats and birds and flies in the rafters - but this delightful village church is available for all of your life events and of course Sunday Worship.

 Your Church in Madresfield with Newland - St Marys